Types of Borescopes

 The heart of a rigid borescope design is the relay lens system.
 Gradient Lens Corporation’s patented endoGRINs® design makes lens manufacturing and assembly easier and less costly, without sacrificing image quality.

 Our patented endoGRINs® gradient index lenses are the core technology of Hawkeye® Pro and Classic Rigid Borescopes.
 The elegant simplicity of the endoGRINs design gives excellent optical quality at a much lower cost than traditional alternatives, like the Hopkins design, which uses many expensive micro-lenses and optical glass rods.
 As described above, rigid borescopes use traditional, glass optics to relay the image.
-If your entry path is straight, a rigid borescope delivers excellent image quality and can be more cost-efficient than either fiberoptic or video borescopes.
+If your entry path is straight, a rigid borescope delivers excellent image quality and can be more cost-efficient than other types of borescopes, such as fiberoptic or video borescopes.